 Paul: The one thing we need?

 Nick: If we can wish for everything and if the community can help out in, you know, support your project, what will be the one thing you wish to have and you currently need?

 Paul: I think there are too many things in parallel.
 The one thing that I would really wish for is that we could get, um, awareness quickly with all of the different user groups that this affects.
 Um, like kind of raising awareness because it’s what we’re trying do is highly ambitious, but the more people we talked to, the more everyone tells us this makes some, this makes a lot of sense for this industry.
 Um, so I guess one is awareness and I guess another one would be you can never have enough funding to build something this ambitious.

-Nick: This is broadcasting get all your message to the universe.
+Nick: This is broadcasting get all your messages to the universe.
 What’re your final words to our listeners here?

 Nick: And spread the love.
 Thank you, Paul.

 Paul: Thank you so much, Nick, take care.